entando/entando-QE/Selenium_APPBUILDER/README.md

 • Set debug mode (to show some message about the execution of the test and to identify unexpected errors in the tests)
 1) Open the class FunctionalTestBase in the package `org.entando.selenium.utils`
-2) find the method setUp()
+2) Find the method setUp()
 3) Change the parameter of `Logger.getGlobal().setLevel(Level.OFF)`
 You can use Level.OFF to disable debug mode or `Level.INFO` if enable it

 • Set headless mode (a solution to run tests without opening the browser)
 1) Open the class AppConfig in the package `org.entando.selenium.utils`
-2) find the local variable `HEADLESS`
+2) Find the local variable `HEADLESS`
-3) Set it true if you enable "headless mode" or false to disable it
+3) Set it to true if you would like you enable "headless mode" or false to disable it

+• Set browserstack mode (a solution to run tests on browserstack (TM))
+1) Open the class AppConfig in the package `org.entando.selenium.utils`
+2) Find the local variable `BROWSERSTACK`
+3) Set it to true if you would like to enable  the "browserstack mode" or false to disable it
+4) In order to be able to use Browserstack (TM) you need to have a valid account and to provide the correct browserstack (TM) credentials in the AppConfig class.

+Note: By default the BROWSERSTACK variable is set to true.

 __Before run the tests__

 It's essential to create the necessary environment for the tests to work properly.
-This involves the creation of various elements within the application that will be used during the execution of the tests.
+This involves the creation of various elements within the application that will be used during the tests execution.
 To automate this operation you can run the Environment Checker class as if it were a normal test.

 How to run Environment Checker:
-1) Open a bash terminal then positioned in the folder that contains pom.xml
+1) Open a terminal in the folder that contains the pom.xml file
 2) Type the command:
 `mvn -Dtest=*EnvironmentChecker.java test`
 Wait the end of this process.